soffgrupp6/assignment4/README.md

 Our task was quite decoupled from the rest of the project as it is a single data structure implementation that is not called from anywhere else in the repository.
 It was indeed not even functioning before our implementation.

 How did you grow as a team, using the Essence standard to evaluate yourself?

+Since the course start, we have worked a lot with our communication within the team.
+This has contributed much to our path to forming a well-collaborating team.
+When we started out, it happened frequently that the team members misunderstood each other or didn't have the same view of what was expected from everyone.
+However, we worked on this by having more open conversations, where we made sure that everyone got to speak their opinions and ask their questions.
+Currently, the team is working cohesively and easily adapts to new contexts and tasks.
+The team identifies and adresses issues and evaluates the work continously.
+Our asessment is that we are on the *performing* state as a group.

+Despite this, we can still improve as a group.
+One such improvement would be more systematic and continous evaluation of our work.